 The test estimates vocabulary in word families.
 Each word family includes a base word, all its regularly inflected forms, and all words which can be made from the base word using common affixes.
 These criteria are based on L. Bauer, P. Nation, Word Families, Int.
 J. Lexicogr.
 6 (1993).
 For example, words limit, limitation, limitations, limited, limiting, limitless, limitlessly, limits, unlimited belong to the same word family.

 There are two types of checks.
 First, there are some non-words among the test items.
 Second, if you mark a test word as known, you might be asked to clarify its meaning by choosing between 4 definitions.
 At the end, we calculate honesty index with a simple formula (x+y)/(ax+ay), where x is a number of non-words marked as unknown, ax is a total number of presented non-words, y is a number of multiple-choice questions answered correctly, and ay is a total number of presented multiple-choice questions.
 The final vocabulary estimation is not affected by the honesty index.
 The index is only used to decide whether the response data are valid and can be used in our research.

 The test is designed using Item Response Theory (one-parameter model) and Computerized Adaptive Testing.
 Bayesian Expected A Posteriori (EAP) estimator is used on each step of the test.
 Joint Maximum Likelihood is used to calculate difficulties of the test items.
-The website’s backend is written with Python and Flask, the frontend is written in Vanilla JS and uses Bootstrap.
+The website’s backend is written with Python and Flask, the frontend is written in Vanilla JS and uses Bulma.

 The test is completely non-GMO and gluten-free.